benallfree/gobot/readme.md

 `npx pbgo --help`

+## OS X Users

+If `pbgo` does not run, you need to authorize it first.
+Go to `Security & Privacy` and scroll down to allow the exception.
+From then on, all `pbgo` versions should work.

 ## Upgrading

 While `pbgo --upgrade` might work, it's not recommended.
 Use `npm i -g pbgo@latest` or `npx pbgo@latest` to flush your local cache and use the latest PocketBase version.